We have five factories and 19 years of experience in plant extracts

 5. Lycopene Deficiency and Overdose

 Lycopene is a powerful antioxidant that plays a crucial role in maintaining overall health.
-However, it is essential to understand the potential risks associated with both deficiency and overdose of Lycopene.
+However, it is essential to understand the potential risks associated with both deficiency and overdose of lycopene.

 Lycopene Deficiency

 Lycopene deficiency is not a common issue, as it is naturally present in a variety of fruits and vegetables.
 However, a deficiency can occur in individuals who follow a restrictive diet or have difficulty consuming a balanced diet due to medical conditions or other factors.
-Symptoms of Lycopene deficiency may include:
+Symptoms of lycopene deficiency may include:

-1. Increased risk of chronic diseases: As a potent antioxidant, Lycopene helps protect the body from oxidative stress and inflammation.
+1. Increased risk of chronic diseases: As a potent antioxidant, lycopene helps protect the body from oxidative stress and inflammation.
 A deficiency may increase the risk of developing chronic diseases such as heart disease, cancer, and diabetes.

 2. Weakened immune system: Lycopene supports the immune system by reducing inflammation and promoting the production of immune cells.
 A deficiency may lead to a weakened immune system and increased susceptibility to infections.